Buta Kola: Panjurli

+Guliga

-Guliga, as per legend was born out of a stone.
-The goddess Parvati discovered this stone in a pile of ash.
-Guliga was created when Lord Shiva flung this ash into the water and was sent to Lord Vishnu after his birth so that he may serve him.
-However, Guliga was extremely destructive and this greatly annoyed Lord Vishnu.
-Lord Vishnu exiled Guliga to Earth as a result.
+Guliga or 'Guligan', also known as 'Gulige', is the most commonly worshipped Daiva, particularly by the Tuluvas.
+As per legend, Guliga is a goblin born out of a stone.
+Goddess Parvati discovered this stone in a pile of ash.
+Guliga was created when Shiva flung this ash into the water and was sent to Vishnu after his birth so that he may serve him.
+Guliga has extreme hunger, which never ends; he even has the power to swallow the Earth.

+However, Guliga was extremely aggressive, and this greatly annoyed Vishnu.
+Vishnu exiled Guliga to Earth as a result and tasked him with protecting the people on Earth.

+Even on Earth, his ferocity and hunger caused disturbance.
+Lord Vishnu appeared once more and understood that only divine energy could calm him.
+He offered the tip of his little finger to Guliga.
+When Guliga bit it, divine peace flowed through him for the first time.
+His anger calmed, and he agreed to be the protector god of the humans.
+It has been foretold by Panjurli that anyone who persecutes humans and spreads evil will be killed by Guliga.

+Koti and Chennayya

-Kōṭi Cennayya, Koti and Chennayya are twin heroes who are worshipped as martial Gods.
+Koti and Chennayya are twin heroes who are worshipped as martial gods.

-Etymology
+Etymology and History

-The word is derived from būta (Tulu for ‘spirit’, ‘deity’; in turn derived from Sanskrit भूत for ‘free elements’, 'which is purified', 'fit', 'proper', ‘true’, 'past', 'creatures'; Anglicized: ‘bhūta’, ‘bhoota’, ‘bootha’) and kōla (Tulu for ‘play, performance, festival’, or 'shape/form').
+The word is derived from būta / bhootha (Tulu for ‘spirit’, ‘deity’; in turn derived from Sanskrit भूत for ‘free elements’, 'which is purified', 'fit', 'proper', ‘true’, 'past', 'creatures'; Anglicized: ‘bhūta’, ‘bhoota’, ‘bootha’) and kōla (Tulu for ‘play, performance, festival’, or 'shape/form').

-A bhūta kōlā or nēmā is typically an annual ritual performance where local spirits or deities (bhūtas, daivas) are being channelised by ritual specialists from certain scheduled castes such as the Nalike, Pambada, or Parawa communities.
+A bhūta kōlā or nēmā is typically an annual ritual performance where local spirits or deities (bhūtas, daivas) are being channelised by ritual specialists from certain communities among the Tribe such as the Nalike, Pambada, or Parawa communities.
 The bhūta cult is prevalent among the Tuluvas of Tulu Nadu region.
 The word kōla is conventionally reserved for the worship of a single spirit whereas a nēma involves the channelising of several spirits in hierarchical order.
 In kōlas and nēmas family and village disputes are referred to the spirit for mediation and adjudication.
 In feudal times, the justice aspect of the ritual included matters of political justice, such as the legitimation of political authority, as well as aspects of distributive justice.
 The produce of land directly owned by the būta (commons) as well as certain contributions from the leading manors was redistributed among the villagers.

-Bhūta worship types
+The history of Bhuta Kola is unknown but some scholars suppose that this tradition was probably originated during 700 BCE by the migration of early tulu tribes introducing the worship of Bermer (Brahma), Panjurli (the boar spirit) and other spirits although Bhuta Kola is a modified form of prehistoric religious rituals.
+The earliest inscription of Bhuta Kola was from 14th century from Barkuru which mentions about an individual bhuta named kundodara demands a sacrifice from a king who wants to deport his ship in sea.